 3. Get a Job

-In an effort to help you launch your career, ACE has continued to work with a variety of clubs and facilities to provide job interviews for ACE-certified fitness professionals at hundreds of facilities nationwide.
 Be sure to network within your community, calling gyms in your area and asking if they employ personal trainers.
-If they say yes, find out if they have any available jobs and the procedure for filling out an application.
+If they say yes, find out if they have any available jobs and the procedure for completing an application.
 You can also run your own business, but there are some legal procedures you need to take care of first.
 Choose an entity (ie: sole proprietorship, partnership), a business name, register your company, get liability insurance, set up your gym and target potential clients by marketing yourself.
-Personal trainers have also experienced great success by working for corporate wellness departments, hospitals and universities, so keep your options open.
+Personal trainers have also experienced great success working for corporate wellness departments, hospitals and universities, so keep your options open.

 4. Market Yourself

 Once you earn your ACE certification, it’s time to get your name out there.
 Research shows the most effective marketing tool in the fitness industry is word-of-mouth, so start spreading the word.
 Set up a social media account for your business, make some flyers, create a newsletter and buy business cards.
 Start with the people you know or the places you frequent, and move outward from there.
 Offering free consultations and seminars is a great way to get exposure and attract new clients.
 Market yourself in a number of different ways, including using your My ACE Account profile, which helps connect you with clients who come to ACE for fitness information.

 In order to stand out among the competition, you need to find a niche.
 Whether that niche is based on a personal interest like training athletes, the demographics in your area or earning potential, it’s important that you develop one.
 Some examples include becoming an expert in weight loss or sports conditioning, specializing in a specific training style like high-intensity interval training, focusing on one piece of equipment, working with senior adults, delivering group classes, or working with youth.